RAHenriksen/NGSNGS/README.md

 Format specific:
 -q1  | --quality1:		 Read Quality profile for single-end reads (SE) or first read pair (PE) for fastq or sequence alignment map formats.
 -q2  | --quality2:		 Read Quality profile for for second read pair (PE) for fastq or sequence alignment map formats.
 -qs  | --qualityscore:		 Fixed quality score, for both read pairs in fastq or sequence alignment map formats.
 It overwrites the quality profiles.

 ----- Optional -----

 Genetic Variations:

--bcf | -vcf: 			 Variant Calling Format (.vcf) or binary format (.bcf) -id  | --indiv: 		 Integer value (0 - index) for the number of a specific individual defined in bcf header from -vcf/-bcf input file, default = -1 (no individual selected).
+--bcf | --vcf: 			 Variant Calling Format (.vcf) or binary format (.bcf) -id   | --indiv: 		 Index (0 - based) of a specific individual from --vcf/--bcf input file, default = -1 (no individual selected).
-	 e.g -id 0	 First individual in the provided vcf file.
--DumpVCF:			 The prefix of an internally generated fasta file, containing the sequences representing the haplotypes with the variations from the provided
+--haplo:			 Output FASTA file with internally generated haplotypes with the variations from the provided `vcf` file; for diploid individuals
-				 vcf file, for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.
+				 the fasta file contains two copies of the reference genome with the each allelic genotype.

 Stochastic Variations:

--indel:				 Input probabilities and lambda values for a geometric distribution randomly generating insertions and deletions of a random length.
+--indel:			 Input probabilities and lambda values for a geometric distribution randomly generating insertions and deletions of a random length.
 	 <InsProb,DelProb,InsParam,DelParam>
-	 Insertions and deletions -indel 0.05,0.1,0.1,0.2
+	 Insertions and deletions --indel 0.05,0.1,0.1,0.2
-	 Only Insertions          -indel 0.05,0.0,0.1,0.0
+	 Only Insertions          --indel 0.05,0.0,0.1,0.0
-	 Only Deletions           -indel 0.0,0.5,0.0,0.9
+	 Only Deletions           --indel 0.0,0.5,0.0,0.9
--DumpIndel:			 The prefix of an internally generated text file, containing the the read id, number of indels, the number of indel operations saving the position
+--DumpIndel:			 Output text file, containing the the read id, number of indels, the number of indel operations saving the position
-				 before and after and length of the indel, simulated read length before and after, see supplementary material for detailed example and description.
+				 before and after and length of the indel, simulated read length before and after.

 Postmortem damage (PMD) - Deamination: